 Ask employees to self-isolate if they are sick, or if they have been in contact with a person who has symptoms or tests positive, or someone in the household have been in contact with a person who has symptoms or tests positive.

 We have been getting calls from staff and from families anytime the Governor makes changes.
 I wanted to also take a moment to explain that ABLE, Inc. hears the same information, at the same time, as you hear it.
-You may believe that we are reacting slowly to the information.
 Please know that our process has been sifting through the information with ABLE, Inc.’s management team, processing that information with ABLE, Inc.’s Board of Directors every Wednesday, and then we revisit with our management team the following day.
 This is why the communication to families is coming to you on Friday.
 IT IS A LOT TO PROCESS in a quick manner!

 Thank you for understanding the timing and the deep concern we hold for all those we support and their families.

-Thank you

-Thank you so much for all that you are doing to keep yourselves and your loved one SAFE!
+Thank you so much for all that you are doing to keep yourselves and your loved one SAFE and HEALTHY!

 Sincerely,